CrazyForks/DebDroid/README.md

 - Small and portable.
 - No external dependencies.
-- Runs a minimal Debian linux userland in a isolated chroot environment.
+- Runs a minimal Debian Linux userland in a isolated chroot environment.
 - Mounts key Android system paths to provide near-native Linux functionality.
 - Employs `unshare` to isolate Android mountpoints from the chroot environment.
 - Supports `/dev` overlayfs, creating a writable layer over device files without modifying the real `/dev`.